qwertyquerty/skybook/_posts/mistargeted-dma.md

 In my opinion, this is the closest _Twilight Princess_ has ever come to arbitrary code execution.
 However, there are still several problems:

-* The underlying mechanism that causes the `JKRAllocFromSysHeap` call to fail is not particularly well understood.
 * Most pieces of data we can copy from ARAM don't do anything particularly interesting when executed, in part because:
 * The FPU is disabled during this context-switch state, so any attempt to execute a floating-point instruction jumps to `0x80000800`.
 * Even if we did get a jump to a player-controlled memory location, the amount of work that needs to be done to restore normal